Accreditation and Membership

 - January 2015 - CIS and NEASC preparatory visit

 - February 2016 - Self-Study Survey distributed to community

 AAS is an IB World School and is authorized to do the IB Diploma.
 AAS began the IB Diploma in the 2008-2009 school year.
 The Grade 11 class was the oldest at this time.
 This class became AAS’ first graduating class and IB DP class in 2009-2010 school year (May 2010).

 - 2017-2018 - next 5-year authorization

 AAS is an active member of CEESA (Central & Eastern European Schools Association).
-This group provides AAS and the region a very solid foundation for professional development, emergency preparation support and a community of like schools for inter-school sports, arts and activities.
+This group provides AAS and the region a solid foundation for professional development and training and a community of like schools for inter-school sports, arts and activities.

 In the 2013, AAS became a member of COBIS (Council of British International Schools).
 COBIS provides AAS with another check of documents and upon membership was instrumental in AAS developing a Child Protection Plan.
 COBIS also is another regional group in which AAS participates in Professional Development in relation to our support and administrative staff.

 Accreditation is a system of accountability.
 The accrediting agencies of AAS are highly regarded and widely considered the most robust agencies in their field.
 Ultimately, the accreditation process demands good practice in education while ensuring continuous improvement.